-For example, in the legal profession, every case requires some initial work from the lawyer to be familiarized with the situation and file paperwork.
+For example, in the legal profession, every case requires some initial work from the attorney to be familiarized with the situation and file paperwork.
 This is what the retainer fee covers.
 It is essential to understand that a retaining fee does not guarantee that you are going to win your case.
 Any easy way to understand the retainer definition is to consider the retainer fee as a down payment.

 Most retainer fees cover a predetermined number of hours that the lawyer is expected to work on a case.
 The attorney may not reach that number of prescribed hours, where earned retainer fees and unearned retainer fees come into practice.

-How Does a Retainer Agreement Work?
+How Does a Retainer Work?

-The lawyer must perform the work necessary to convert unearned retainer fees to earned retainer fees.
+The attorney must perform the work necessary to convert unearned retainer fees to earned retainer fees.
 Along the way, as hours are billed, they are considered to be earned retainer fees, and therefore moved out of the retainer account.
 Sometimes the release of retainer fees is based on a minimum number of hours have been billed or when a specific milestone has been reached.

 It is essential to recognize that if the services provided go above and beyond the retainer fees, the client may have to pay an additional fee equivalent to the extra service.

-Who Are Retainer Agreements For?
+Who Are Retainers For?

 Anyone who is rendering services to a client can consider insisting upon a retainer fee and agreement.
 Since it outlines the expected services and payments to be exchanged, a retainers fee agreement can protect all parties involved.
 They also clearly lay out expectations, so everyone understands what is being agreed upon.